Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Everything we know about this is hearsay, but a huge tip is buy small denominations to trigger the credit.

-Folks say to purchase Delta gift cards in $50 increments.
+Folks say to purchase Delta gift cards in $50 increments (and never through the mobile site).
 And to stick to $100 or less for American Airlines gift cards.

 I bought my Southwest gift cards for $100 each, and spaced them out a few days, to be on the safe side.